A surgical abortion involves having surgery to end a pregnancy.

 - repair of damage to cervix (neck of the womb), uterus (womb), bladder, bowel or blood vessels

-- a hysterectomy (surgical removal of the womb) – this occurs in 1 in every 35,000 abortions
+- a hysterectomy (surgical removal of the womb) – this happens in 1 in every 35,000 abortions

 Success rate of surgical abortion

 A surgical abortion has a 99% success rate of terminating the pregnancy.
-Less than 1% of the time it fails.
+Less than 1% of procedures fail.

-The procedure will need to be repeated if it fails.
+The abortion will need to be repeated if it fails.